OpenTofu is now part of the Linux Foundation 🎉

 }

-Take a look in the GitHub UI to see if the secret was successfully created.
+Look at the GitHub UI to see if the secret was successfully created.

 github actions secret